The Art of the Patina

 Grigio Celeste

-Matte pale sky blue glaze with desert modernist restraint.
+A matte, pale sky blue with desert modernist restraint.

 Abstract Celadons